Uncategorized

 The Master’s Program in Traditional Arts

-Telemark University College, Rauland, Norway The Master’s Program in Traditional Arts offers focus areas in folk music and folk art (wood, textile, metal, folk art painting etc.) and provides a foundation of knowledge for students interested in a variety of careers.
-The program is characterized by a unique combination of theoretical and practical coursework, in
+The Master’s Program in Traditional Arts offers focus areas in folk music and folk art (wood, textile, metal, folk art painting etc.) and provides a foundation of knowledge for students interested in a variety of careers.
+The program is characterized by a unique combination of theoretical and practical coursework, in which the student’s own creative work is at the core of the curriculum.
+The structure of the program ensures essential areas are covered, while allowing flexibility for students to pursue different personal and professional interests.
+The theoretical part is concentrated to the first semester and focuses on methodology, aesthetics, cultural theory and communication theory with particular emphasis on the challenges related to the study and dissemination of traditional art.
+This course prepares the students for the work on the master project, where combination of theoretical and practical elements is central. …

 Europeana – the Europe’s digital library